arpansahu/school_chale_hum/README.md

 1. Django app for managing students, their respective schools and books
 2. Every student's progress with a particular book can be seen on the app
+3. Built Django Command for extracting data from csv and storing it into database
-3. Used Heroku Postgres
+4. Used Heroku Postgres
-4. Used REDIS-CLOUD Sever, provided by heroku add-ons
+5. Used REDIS-CLOUD Sever, provided by heroku add-ons
-5. Used AWS S3 bucket for static files
+6. Used AWS S3 bucket for static files
-6. Used Mail JET API in place of SMTP and used custom reset View to override default send_mail method
+7. Used Mail JET API in place of SMTP and used custom reset View to override default send_mail method
-7. In built views of PasswordChangeDoneView, PasswordChangeView, PasswordResetCompleteView, PasswordResetConfirmView, PasswordResetCompleteView, Build Custom Templates for These Inbuilt Views
+8. In built views of PasswordChangeDoneView, PasswordChangeView, PasswordResetCompleteView, PasswordResetConfirmView, PasswordResetCompleteView, Build Custom Templates for These Inbuilt Views
-8. Deployed on Heroku
+9. Deployed on Heroku
-9. Complete Custom Auth is Implemented
+10. Complete Custom Auth is Implemented

 ## Tech Stack